Evanta/slate/README.md

 ### Getting Set Up

-1. `git clone git@github.com:Evanta/slate.git`
+1. `git clone git@github.com:Evanta/validar-api-docs.git`
-2. `cd slate`
+2. `cd validar-api-docs`
-3. Initialize and start Slate.
+3. Initialize and start the project.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally